 DigiDoc4 will now ask you to enter your phone number and personal identification code.
 Enter them, make sure that the data are correct and click on the ’Sign‘ button.

 After a few moments, a verification code should appear on the DigiDoc4 screen and in your incoming text messages.

 Check whether the verification code in DigiDoc4 Client matches the one on the mobile screen.
 If the verification codes match, press ‘Accept’ on your phone.
 After that the phone asks you to enter your mobile-ID PIN2.
 Enter it and press ‘OK’/’Send’.

 If the signing is successful, you will see the documents in the digitally signed container and information on the signatures added in the main view.

 NB!
 You cannot change the contents of a signed container, but you can add and remove signatures.

 Adding your signature to a file already signed and sent to you:

-Did you know that you can use Estonian national ID software to sign documents with Smart-ID without using your mobile-ID or ID-card?
+Did you know that you can use ID-software to sign documents with Smart-ID without using your mobile-ID or ID-card?